openharmony/accesscontrol_accesscontrol_cangjie_wrapper/README.md

 interface: Provides APIs for developers.

+- abilityAcessCtrl:
   - checkAccessToken: accesscontrol_cangjie_wrapper provides permission verification and management capabilities for applications.
 Developers can check whether an application has been authorized.
   - requestPermissions: Developers can request user authorization, and the result of this permission application will be returned.

 frameworks:

+- abilityAcessCtrl wrapper:
   - checkAccessToken wrapper: Encapsulates the checkAccessToken interface, providing developers with the ability to check whether an application has been authorized.
   - requestPermissions wrapper: Encapsulates the requestPermissionsFromUser interface, providing developers with the ability to request permissions from users.

 Dependency Component Introduction in Architecture: